DavidFW1960/bom-weather-card/info.md

 ## Latest Changes

+Slight rebranding so people know it's not a BOM specific card but generic.

+Correctedjs for lit changes and also fixed shadowroot issues

+## Older
 This release corrects a bug in the night icon for the sunny condition.
 It is a breaking change.
 This affects you if you use hybrid icons
 You need to copy the day.png to sunny-day.png and night.png to sunny-night.png or re-download and extract the icons from the zip file again.
 (Don't rename the old one as that will break installations using old icons.)